 The second problem was the inability of an adjourned legislature to respond to a pocket veto.
 Starting in 1995 the general assembly included, as part of the adjournment motion, the setting of a date certain at which they could reconvene to address a veto.

-This new mechanism was employed in 2000 when Gov. Dean vetoed senate bill no. 237 on May 29th, after legislative adjournment.
+This new mechanism was employed in 2000 when Gov. Dean vetoed S.237 on May 29th, after legislative adjournment.
 The general assembly reconvened on May 31st.
 Rather than directly voting on the veto, the general assembly crafted a new bill that met the Governor's objections.
 The bill was signed into law as Act 163.

 By providing a mechanism for addressing any post-adjournment vetoes, the legislature eliminated the pocket veto.
 The adjournment language allowing for a return in the event of a veto, however, has not been consistently applied.
 For example it was not included at the end of the 2009 or 2014 sessions.
 The veto of the 2009 budget bill forced the governor to call a special session in order to get a budget by the July 1st start of the fiscal year.
 In an unusual maneuver the legislature overrode the veto during the special session and re-inserted the veto session language in the motion to adjourn the special session.